Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/shared.md

-1. Hyperparameters / Parameter choices and parameter dependence for the analysis
+3. Hyperparameters / Parameter choices and parameter dependence for the analysis There are very few limitations we place on training the RNNs.

+The threshold parameter for identifying invariant slow manifolds was chosen such that it reflects the two distributions of speeds along the integrated trajectories.
+There is a bit of dependence of how many fixed points are identified on how many points on the invariant are sampled for the angular flow.
+However, this will converge to a maximal number if the grid of initial points is increased.
+Becuase all networks have less than 50 fixed points, we believe that 1024 initial points are sufficient.

 # Discuss contributions and impacts